 Jack Greene and Gene Watson have also recognised the talents of extraordinary country music writers and have both recorded songs by writers such as Marty Robbins (Saturday 26 September 1925 - Wednesday 8 December 1982), Dave Kirby (Sunday 10 July 1938 - Saturday 17 April 2004), Dallas Frazier and Mel Tillis.

 Sadly, Jack Greene, who was known affectionately within country music circles as 'The Jolly Green Giant', passed away on Thursday 14 March 2013; Jack Greene was eighty-three years old.

-A memorial service, 'A Celebration of the Life of Jack Greene', took place at the Ryman Auditorium in Nashville on Wednesday 27 March 2013, commencing at 11.00am.
-The service was open to the public.
+A memorial service, 'A Celebration of the Life of Jack Greene', took place at Ryman Auditorium in Nashville on Wednesday 27 March 2013, commencing at 11:00am, and was open to the public.

-Gene Watson, Vince Gill, Lorrie Morgan, Mandy Barnett, The Whites, Ricky Skaggs, Penn Pennington, Joe Rucker and members of the Opry Band, including Jimmy Capps, paid musical tribute to Jack Greene, a member of the Grand Ole Opry since 1967.
+Gene Watson, Vince Gill, Lorrie Morgan, Mandy Barnett, The Whites, Ricky Skaggs, Penn Pennington, Joe Rucker and members of The Opry Band, including Jimmy Capps, paid musical tribute to Jack Greene, who had been a member of The Grand Ole Opry in Nashville since 1967.

 Jeannie Seely, who recorded several hit duets with Jack Greene, was among those delivering a eulogy.

 Eulogies were also given by Dallas Frazier, Keith Bilbrey, Charlie Ammerman and Roxanne Atwood.